Ascot Vale

 Ascot Vale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Ascot Vale is notable with 49.4% of residents aged 15 and above holding university qualifications, surpassing the Australian average of 30.4% and the Victorian average of 33.4%.
+Educational attainment in Ascot Vale is notable, with 49.4% of residents aged 15 years and over holding university qualifications.
+This compares to 30.4% nationally and 33.4% statewide (Victoria).
 Bachelor degrees are the most common at 30.7%, followed by postgraduate qualifications at 13.5% and graduate diplomas at 5.2%.
-Vocational pathways account for 22.3% of qualifications, with advanced diplomas at 9.6% and certificates at 12.7%.
-Educational participation is high, with 30.6% of residents currently enrolled in formal education.
+Vocational pathways account for 22.3% of qualifications among those aged 15 years and over, with advanced diplomas at 9.6% and certificates at 12.7%.

 Frequently Asked Questions - Education